ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #delete-cert-options}

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.
 Required.

 `CERT_ID`
-:   The ID of dedicated or custom certificate.
+:   The ID of the dedicated or custom certificate.
 Required.

 `--keyless`
 :   Delete a keyless certificate.

 `-i, --instance`
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 #### Examples
 {: #delete-cert-examples}